How to start an investment portfolio

 Assessing your comfort with risk is important because it’s unlikely you’ll reach your long-term goals if you abandon your strategy during the inevitable short-term market decline.
 Determining and periodically revisiting your comfort level with risk can help you avoid some emotional investing mistakes, such as chasing performance.

 You need to determine when you’ll need your money, which is directly related to your financial goals.
-Each financial goal will probably have a different time horizon.
+Each financial goal will probably have its own time horizon.
 For example, if you’re saving for retirement, think about when you want to retire.
-If another goal is paying for college, your time horizon will be based on when your children will reach college age and how many years of school you plan to pay for.
+If another goal is saving for college, your time horizon will be based on when your children will reach college age and how many years of school you plan to pay for.

-Typically, the longer you have to invest, the greater your ability to make up for potential market declines, possibly allowing you to consider investments with greater return potential.
+Typically, the longer you have to invest, the greater your ability to recover from potential market declines, possibly allowing you to consider investments with greater return potential.
 As your time horizon shortens, we recommend shifting to more conservative investments that typically have smaller price fluctuations.

 There are risk and return expectations associated with each investment you choose.
 If an investment portfolio is made up primarily of fixed-income investments, it will likely have lower risk and lower return expectations.
 If an investment portfolio is more focused on equities, it will likely have higher risk and higher return expectations.

-Evaluating how the risk and return characteristics of our portfolio objectives align with your situation can help you through this step in the process.
-This illustration can help you visualize the risk-return tradeoff as you move across portfolio objectives:
+To help you through this step in the process, evaluate how the risk and return characteristics of our portfolio objectives align with your situation.
+This illustration can help you visualize the risk-return trade-off as you move across portfolio objectives:

 Source: Edward Jones